 OXFORD, Miss. — I’m not sure what wakes me up -- the pitter-patter of rain on canvas or the throbbing headache from one too many bourbon drinks.
 I open my eyes and gaze at the red ceiling of the pop-up tent, the faint morning sunlight allowing me to make out the words UNIVERSITY OF MISSISSIPPI on the other side.
 To my left is a card table strewn with cigars, solo cups and a couple of Faulkner novels.
 I notice the copy of As I Lay Dying and empathize.
 To my right, a burly, bearded redhead dressed head to toe in linen snores softly, an empty bottle of 10-year Eagle Rare nestled in his lap.

 I hear the sigh of brakes and turn just in time to see a black Ford Super Duty lurch to a halt in front of the right field gate of Swayze Field in Oxford, Miss., where we just spent a rainy night camped out in hopes of getting prime real estate for the college baseball tournament games later that day.
-A heavy-set guy in his early twenties pops out of the cab toting a bag of McDonald’s breakfast and a smile that only someone who didn’t just spend eight hours sleeping in a foldout chair can tote.
+A heavy-set guy in his early twenties pops out of the cab toting a bag of McDonald’s breakfast and a smile that only someone who didn’t just spend eight hours sleeping in a foldout chair can smile.
 He drops down in the seat to my right and turns his grin in my direction.

 "Welcome to Ole Miss baseball, motherfucker."